AsdWaring/Etch_Sketch/README.md

 I literally had to break the entire code down step by step so I understood how it worked together.

 I am really enjoying this, don't let my comments towards a struggle imply that I don't see that struggle as an oppertunity for growth.

+----AUGUST 9th!
+AGAIN!!!

+Well - breaking it down I now understand what a CSS variable is, and how javascript can be used to changed the value of that variable.

+Which is an essential peice of knowledge I was missing.

+it goes like THIS!

+SET CSS VARIABLE

+:root {
+--CSSVARIABLE: Value1;
+}

+Javascript

+container.style.setPorperty("--CSSVARIABLE", NEWVALUE)

+--CSSVARIABLE has now changed from Value1 to NEWVALUE.